 Answered by Jim Willis Medicare Insurance Agent

 Unless there’s a financial reason to get a no premium or low cost MAPD plan, I would encourage her to stay on her med supp plan as all doctors accepting Medicare are in network and in an MAPD network, this may not be the case.
-She can call me at 7145858650 and I will help
+She can contact me and I will help

 Answered by Glenn Alterman on May 22, 2025